grafana/grafana/docs/sources/alerting/unified-alerting/alerting-rules/alert-annotation-label.md

 ## Annotations

-Annotations are key and value pairs that provide additional meta-information about an alert.
-For example, description, summary, runbook URL.
+Annotations are key-value pairs that provide additional meta-information about an alert.
+For example: a description, a summary, and runbook URL.
 These are displayed in rule and alert details in the UI and can be used in contact type message templates.
 Annotations can also be templated, for example `Instance {{ $labels.instance }} down` will have the evaluated `instance` label value added for every alert this rule produces.

 ## Labels